 We have investigated how an observer can learn from a signed network where node types correlate with link signs.
-In such a setting, information about the type (e.g. trustworthiness) of source nodes is informative for the type of a target node.
-In stylized networks, including trees, two relatively simple heuristics can lead to optimal learning, as we show in the theoretical part.
-Studying less-stylized random networks with a sequence of simulations, we find that differences in accuracy between the two heuristics and the optimal rule can be substantial.
-The heuristic that was introduced in the literature (Medo et al., 2020), the random neighbor rule, performs poorly when there is information about the type of multiple nodes.
-The heuristic that we introduce in this paper, the shortest path rule, performs much better with multiple source nodes, but generally relies on short average distances.
+In such a setting, information about the type (e.g., trustworthiness) of source nodes is informative for the type of a target node.
+While we start by formulating the optimal Bayes belief for the target node type, our chief interest is in heuristic rules whose cognitive complexity is much lower.
+We prove that in stylized networks, including trees, two relatively simple heuristics can lead to optimal learning.
+Studying less-stylized random networks with a sequence of simulations, we find that differences in accuracy between the two heuristics and the Bayesian rule is often substantial.
+The heuristic that was studied previously [22], the random neighbor rule, performs poorly when there are multiple source nodes.
+The heuristic that we introduce in this paper, the shortest path rule, avoids this by aggregating the information obtained using all source nodes.
+Its accuracy, however, relies on short average distances.

 Our model could be extended in several directions.
 First, we focus on two node types, while we could integrate k node types as follows.
-Instead of a single link reliability parameter r, consider a $k \times k$ matrix specifying the probability that nodes of each type are connected by a positive link.
+Instead of a single link reliability parameter r, consider a symmetric $k \times k$ matrix specifying the probability that nodes of each type are connected by a positive link.
 Our current model is then nested by using a two-by-two matrix where r is on the diagonal and 1 - r is off the diagonal.
-Nevertheless, one justification for two node types comes from the property of structural balance that is equivalent to the two-camp structure (Harary et al., 1953).
+Nevertheless, one justification for two node types comes from the property of structural balance that is equivalent to the two-camp structure [13].

 Second, to keep our model simple, we assumed that positive and negative links are equally informative, as well as that positive and negative signals are equally informative.
-A more general model could introduce asymmetry, e.g. to capture that a positive signal form a source node with a positive link to the target node is more informative than a negative signal from a source node with a negative link.
+A more general model could introduce asymmetry, e.g., to capture that a positive signal form a source node with a positive link to the target node is more informative than a negative signal from a source node with a negative link.

-Third, our model works with undirected networks.
+Third, our model uses undirected networks.
 In some applications, the signed networks are directed and hence this is a considerable extension.

 Fourth, one implicit assumption of our model is that the observer knows the whole network and all link signs.
-In particular, the application of the shortest path rule assumes that the observer has sufficient information to identify the shortest paths between nodes in the network which is a non-trivial assumption when the corresponding network is large.
-The research of navigability in complex networks (Boguna et al., 2009; Malkov and Yashunin, 2018) is relevant in this respect, as it seeks to understand which features of complex networks are helpful for finding shortest paths in them.
+This is in particular necessary to apply the Bayesian rule.
+For the application of the shortest path rule, the observer needs to at least identify the shortest paths between the source node(s) and the target node, which is trivial in some examples, but a non-trivial task when the target node is distant from the source node(s).
+The research of navigability in complex networks [2,21] is relevant in this respect, as it seeks to understand which features of complex networks are helpful for finding shortest paths in them.